-What whistleblowing trends reveal about Consumer Duty and culture in financial services
+What whistleblowing reveals about Consumer Duty in financial services

 The Financial Conduct Authority (FCA) has recently published its Prescribed Persons Annual Report, offering a detailed account of the whistleblowing disclosures it received between April 2024 and March 2025.
 As the regulator responsible for ensuring that financial markets work well for individuals, businesses, and the economy as a whole, the FCA's role in whistleblower protection is critical.
 The report provides a window into the prevailing concerns within the UK financial services sector and highlights emerging trends that regulators and institutions alike must address.